 It's likely that Percy of series 2 became infertile, when he unsuccessfully tried to create gold, thus explaining why he didn't have any future kin.
 It's still a mystery why he didn't appear in the specials though, given that series 2 was incredibly popular, and Queenie, Melchett and Nursie are there.

-The Bob Newhart Show: The first season had Margaret Hoover, a neighbor in the Hartleys' apartment building and friend of Emily's.
-She appeared in a handful of episodes before being quietly dropped.
+The Bob Newhart Show had Margaret Hoover, a neighbor in the Hartleys' apartment building and friend of Emily's.
+She appeared in a handful of first-season episodes before being quietly dropped.

 During the first season, Jonathan Adams plays Dr. Goodman, the head of the Jeffersonian Institute, who is Bones's direct superior and takes an active role in many of the cases.
 In the first episode of season two, Cam is head of forensics, and Goodman is said to be on a "two month sabbatical"; four years later, he's yet to be seen or mentioned again.
 (Word of God is that he may eventually pop up in guest appearances, however.)